edgarrmondragon/meltano-dogfood/evidence/pages/open-source/index.md

 select
   name
   , extract(DATE from created) as created
-  , repository.url as repository
+  , html_url as repository
-  , homepage as documentation
+  , homepage
-from tap_readthedocs.projects
+from tap_github.repositories
 where repository.url like '%github.com/edgarrmondragon%'
 ```